patelkb99/cs4641-team36.github.io/README.md

 <img src="images/white.jpg" width = "10"/>

 The model was also improved by changing the color space of the input image.
-The RGB colorspace is a non-uniform colorspace, and it does not separate color from luminanceance like HSV or LUV do.
+The RGB colorspace is a non-uniform colorspace, and it does not separate color from luminance like HSV or LUV do.
 The images are normalized and converted to the LUV colorspace as a result.
 LUV is perceptually linear and is therefore better for detecting color differences than RGB.

 <!-- ![Image 1.
 Color Space Modification: HSV](images/ColorSpace_HSV.png) ![Image 2.
 Color Space Modification: LUV](images/ColorSpace_LUV.png) -->